AlexBeesonWarwick/OfflineRLFactorisableActionSpaces/README.md

 This repository contains the code and datasets used to produce the results in our paper - link pending.

-The benchmark datasets can be accessed here - https://warwickfiles.warwick.ac.uk/s/GrGH9RsyDRajASq
+Installation and download instructions for the DMC benchmark datasets can be accessed [here](https://github.com/davidireland3/dmc_datasets).

 The algorithms used in the work can be found in the folder "Algorithms".

-Our work makes use of a Maze environment and the DeepMind Control (DMC) suite.
-Installation instructions for the Maze environment can be found here - https://github.com/yashchandak/lifelong_changing_actions.
-Installation instructions for the DMC can be found here - https://github.com/google-deepmind/dm_control
+Installation instructions for the Maze environment can be found [here](https://github.com/yashchandak/lifelong_changing_actions).

 ## Instructions for running code
 We provide individual examples of running each algorithm for one set of Maze and DMC datasets.
 To train on a different dataset, simply update the environment parameters and file location.
 Be sure to update expert and random scores as well as the number of sub-action dimensions.